Introduction

 Assumptions and predictions of the model

 Some of the most prominent models of dendritic growth have focused on activity-independent rules based on geometric or biophysical constraints (Cuntz et al., 2010, 2012).
 Despite their immense success in generating realistic dendritic morphologies, they leave open the question of the underlying biological mechanisms.
 Other studies have implemented global activity-dependent rules that require feedback signals from the soma or the axon (Ooyen et al., 1995).
 Our model proposes a simple and biologically plausible mechanism for the simultaneous dendritic growth and synaptic organization based on activity-independent cues and local activity-dependent learning rules, which cluster synaptic inputs according to functional preferences.
-Numerous experimental studies have demonstrated the importance of such local plasticity for the emergence of local synaptic organization in the form of clusters as well as dendritic function (Hering and Sheng, 2001; Lohmann et al., 2002; Chen et al., 2013; Niculescu et al., 2018).
+Numerous experimental studies have demonstrated the importance of such local plasticity for the emergence of local synaptic organization in the form of clusters, as well as dendritic function (Hering and Sheng, 2001; Lohmann et al., 2002; Chen et al., 2013; Niculescu et al., 2018).

 Our model makes some simplifying assumptions at the expense of mechanistic insights.
 For instance, we model the generation of only stellate-like morphologies without the apical trunk.
 Many types of neurons are characterized by stellate morphologies, especially in the somatosensory cortex (Schubert et al., 2003; Marques-Smith et al., 2016; Scala et al., 2019).
-Nonethless, it would be interesting to investigates if our model’s mechanisms can be minimally modified to apply to the generation of apical dendrites.
+Nonetheless, it would be interesting to investigate if our model’s mechanisms can be minimally modified to apply to the generation of apical dendrites.
 Moreover, we generate our model dendrites in a two-dimensional, flat sheet of cortex.
 We anticipate that the models can be straightforwardly extended to three dimensions, but with additional computational cost.
 Although our assumptions may be too simplified to generate perfectly biologically realistic morphologies, the simple rules in our model capture basic morphological features, such as the number of branches, the total length, and the Sholl analysis, with those of biological neurons reported in the literature.

 Comparison with the synaptotrophic hypothesis